lpod/lpod-docs/level1-notes.rst

 ``get_changes()`` returns only the tracked changes whose author exactly matches the given ``author`` parameter, if this parameter is set.

+The document-based ``get_change()`` and ``get_changes()`` methods look for tracked changes in the document ``content`` part only, and works with text documents only.

-In the ODF data structure, any tracked change object is stored at the document level.
-The lpOD API provides ``get_change()`` and ``get_changes()`` as context methods, allowing the applications to restrict the search to a particular container.
-If the calling object is a restricted context instead of the document, the returned elements (if any) are either deletion tracked changes, or insertion tracked changes that begin and/or end in the context.
-An insertion tracked change can't be retrieved from a context that is fully included in the inserted region.
+In addition, lpOD provides ``get_change()`` and ``get_changes()`` as context methods, allowing the applications to call them from any arbitrary element, so the search is directed and restricted to a particular context.
+If the calling element is not able to track the changes, these methods always return nothing but they are neutral.
+If the calling element contains tracked changes, they work like their document-based versions in the given context.
+This feature allows the users to retrieve tracked changes in page headers and footers, knowing that these changes are registered in the contexts of the corresponding page style definitions, and not in the document content.

 Tracked change methods
 ----------------------